bugger69/ResumeManager/README.md

 SideNote: try not to clutter here.

-Create a homepage @anubhav

--> I've created a route for the server to send user data when requested.
-Use it to finish the user page and edit form.
--> When I create a route to edit user data, use it to test your edit form.
+Continue with the Homepage @anubhav

+-> Add in the css and make sure that is the default page we go to.
+-> Focus only on the student and tpr view at the moment.
+-> Make sure it leads to all required places(check the use cases in srs)

-Create a userpage and navbar @manthan
+Fix the navbar @manthan

 -> The logout button is added, make sure it sends a request to /logout when it is clicked.
 -> Added a new navbar, but it needs fixing, you'll know when you run it.
-Fix it.
+Fix the css.
+-> Lastly, make sure all the links work, and the navbar links to all important locations.

 =======